Jackson throws 3 TD passes for Ravens in 38-6 rout of Browns

+The COVID-19 pandemic kept the seats empty and the play was sloppy following a summer without any games.
+That hardly mattered to Jackson, who looked every bit as good — maybe even better — than he did in 2019 while helping Baltimore compile an NFL-best 14-2 record.

+“The guy was incredible last year,” said tight end Mark Andrews, who caught two touchdown passes.
+“To me, he’s obviously the best player in the world, and his arm reflects that.”

-Facing a Cleveland secondary depleted by injuries, Jackson completed 20 of 25 passes and racked up a team-high 45 yards on the ground.
-A year ago, the multi-faceted star set an NFL single-season record for yards rushing by a quarterback and threw 36 TD passes.
+A year ago, the multi-faceted Jackson set an NFL single-season record for yards rushing by a quarterback and threw 36 TD passes.
+This time, facing a Cleveland secondary depleted by injuries, he completed 20 of 25 passes and racked up a team-high 45 yards on the ground.

 The Browns were incapable of stopping him.
 As a result, Cleveland still hasn’t opened with a victory since 2004.